- Mortgage types

 The Original Mortgage Company Ltd provide mortgage advice in the north and the south of the UK with one purpose, to provide good honest mortgage advice that our clients can trust.
-We are impartial mortgage advisers meaning we have the ability to source mortgages from every single lender in the UK; Banks and Building Societies.
+We are impartial mortgage advisers meaning we have the ability to source mortgages from a comprehensive range of lenders from across the market on your behalf.

 We believe one of the most important factors when it comes to getting a mortgage is credit score.
 When researching our clients mortgage we always check their credit file as it gives us an early idea of how we can help the client.
 If you haven’t already we recommend you get a copy of your credit score here.